FrederikBolding/nft-subgraph/README.md

-# Example Subgraph
+# NFT Subgraph

-An example to help you get started with The Graph.
-For more information see the docs on https://thegraph.com/docs/.
+An experimental subgraph that indexes NFTs on the Ethereum blockchain.